Georgia (country): Medieval unification of Georgia

+Golden Age and Division

+For much of the 11th century, the nascent Georgian kingdom experienced geopolitical and internal difficulties, with various noble factions opposed to the centralization of the Georgian state.
+They were often backed by the Byzantine Empire, which feared a dominion of the Caucasus region by the Bagrationi dynasty, and in some instances fuelled internal conflict through aristocratic families seeking more power.
+However, ties between Byzantium and Georgia were normalized when the two countries faced a new common enemy, the rising Seljuk Empire in the 1060s.
+Following the decisive Byzantine defeat at the Battle of Manzikert in 1071, Constantinople started to retreat from eastern Anatolia and entrusted Georgia with its administration, placing Georgia at the forefront of war with the Turks in the 1080s.

 The Kingdom of Georgia reached its zenith in the 12th to early 13th centuries.
 This period during the reigns of David IV (r.
 1089–1125) and his great-granddaughter Tamar (r.
-1184–1213) has been widely termed as Georgia's Golden Age or the Georgian Renaissance.
-This early Georgian renaissance, which preceded its Western European analogue, was characterized by impressive military victories, territorial expansion, and a cultural renaissance in architecture, literature, philosophy and the sciences.
-The Golden age of Georgia left a legacy of great cathedrals, romantic poetry and literature, and the epic poem The Knight in the Panther's Skin, the latter which is considered a national epic.
+1184–1213) has been widely termed as the Georgian Golden Age.
+This early Georgian renaissance, which preceded its Western European analog, was characterized by impressive military victories, territorial expansion, and a cultural renaissance in architecture, literature, philosophy and the sciences.
+The Golden Age of Georgia left a legacy of great cathedrals, romantic poetry and literature, and the epic poem The Knight in the Panther's Skin, considered a national epic.

-David suppressed dissent of feudal lords and centralized the power in his hands to effectively deal with foreign threats.
-In 1121, he decisively defeated much larger Turkish armies during the Battle of Didgori and liberated Tbilisi.
+David IV suppressed dissent of feudal lords and centralized power in his hands to effectively deal with foreign threats.
+In 1121, he decisively defeated much larger Turkish armies during the Battle of Didgori and abolished the Emirate of Tbilisi.